FLIP-Digital-Technologies/Cardvest-v2/README.md

 The error message suggests that Graphviz, specifically the "gvpr" tool, is not found in your system's $PATH.
 Graphviz is a dependency required for the madge library to generate dependency graphs.

+// [CXX1300] CMake '3.18.1' was not found in SDK, PATH, or by cmake.dir property.
+[CXX1301] - CMake '3.22.1' found in SDK did not satisfy requested version

+Open SDK Manager on Android Studio, Switch to the "SDK Tools" tab in the SDK Manager.
+Scroll through the list of SDK Tools until you find "CMake".
+Check the checkbox next to it to install or update CMake to the latest available version.
+If the required version is not listed, you can try checking the "Show Package Details" checkbox to see more options.

+After selecting the desired CMake version or updating it, click the "Apply" or "OK" button to apply the changes.
+Android Studio will download and install the selected version of CMake.